AdobeDocs/experience-manager-65.pt-BR/help/forms/using/images-route-actions.md

 ---
-title: Personalizar imagens usadas em ações de rota
+title: Personalizar imagens usadas nas ações de roteiro
 seo-title: Customize images used in route actions
 description: Como personalizar as imagens usadas nas ações de rota no espaço de trabalho do LiveCycle AEM Forms.
 seo-description: How-to customize the images used in route actions in LiveCycle AEM Forms workspace.